s-collins/Vision/README.md

 ## Build Instructions

 The build system for this project is generated with CMake.
-The "bin" directory contains a simple bash script for out-of-source building.
-To use, make sure that you have CMake installed, then run the following from the "Vision" directory:
+The "scripts" directory contains a simple bash script for out-of-source building.
+It places the archives into a directory called "lib", and it places the executables into a directory called "bin".

+To use,make sure that you have CMake installed, then run the following from the "Vision" directory:

 ```
-$ bash bin/build.sh
+$ bash scripts/build.sh
 ```

 There is also a script for cleaning up the build:

 ```
-$ bash bin/clean.sh
+$ bash scripts/clean.sh
 ```